 This is the second principle of the Peak Performance Formula and a key aspect in getting your body to perform at its best.

-BUT the Neuromuscular Activator would not be of any use if you’re still doing the next SHOCKING Workout Sin…
+But the Neuromuscular Activator would not be useful if you’re still doing the next SHOCKING Workout Sin…

 STOP Doing Static Stretches